 Associates are first trained by the Editors on portions of the Bluebook that 1Ls and LLMs likely weren’t exposed to in LARAW.
 Assignments typically include cite-checking, verifying the footnotes are correct and modifying if needed, and source pulling, finding sources the author cited and uploading the official copy to the HTLJ database.

 Participation in the Journal’s Associate Class is an excellent way to practice the level of detail awareness and teamwork desired by employers.
 Associates will further refine their skills in Bluebook editing, increase research experience, and gain a greater familiarity with cutting-edge legal problems.
 A student is not an Associate until the first milestone or assignment has been turned in.

 Absolutely!
 Because there is such a broad spectrum of legal issues affected by technology, having a technical background is not a requirement to be on the Journal.
 An interest in the relationship between law and technology is sufficient.

 You will not receive academic credit for your hours worked as an Associate.
-However, once you become an editor, you have the option of receiving up to four units for the hours you are required to work as an Editor.
+However, once you become an Editor, you have the option of receiving up to four units for the hours you are required to work as an Editor.
 You will be charged tuition for these units just as you would for any other course.